-In her spare time Fay loves interior design and enjoys renovating the home that she shares with George.
-Fay enjoys yoga and is passionate about living a healthy lifestyle.
-Fay describes her happy place as exploring the globe, cocktail in hand, with her boyfriend, George, and their daughter.
+In her spare time Fay loves interior design, playing netball and tennis, snowboarding, and writing.
+Fay describes her happy place as exploring the globe with her fiancé, George, and their daughter.

-George joined the Bach Centre in 2018 after gaining a First Class Honours degree in Marketing Management.
+George joined the Bach Centre in 2018 after gaining a Bsc Honours degree in Business and Marketing.
 He built and maintains the new website and is our in-house technology expert.
 George also attends conferences where he shares new Bach Centre developments, information about the website and any future plans.

 After completing the Level 1 and Level 2 Bach Centre courses, George is now preparing for his Level 3 course and has an ambition to continue his education onto one of our BFRP Teacher Training courses.